FlashGrid Cluster

 for Oracle RAC on Azure

-24/7 support for entire infrastructure stack
+24/7 support for the entire infrastructure stack

 Endorsed by Microsoft for running Oracle RAC on Azure